Gravois Greenway (Grant's Trail)

 This trail is easily accessible via Bike St. Louis in Kirkwood on Holmes Avenue.

 You can get to this greenway on bus #58x on Big Bend Boulevard.
-You can also ride the #21 bus to Watson Road or bus #110 to Gravois Ave.
+You can also ride the #21 bus to Watson Road, #110 to Gravois Rd., or #17 to Union and Green Park.

 This trail is accessible from the Shrewsbury MetroLink Station via the MO 21 Watson MetroBus.
 Exit at Crestwood Applebee’s.